 You play outsider heroes, like mercenaries and dark priests, who have come together to stop it all going to hell.
 Races number some fantasy staples like dwarves and orcs, but also include the eerie ‘clockworks’ - souls stolen from the Underworld that are bound to mechanical forms - plus changelings, who use faces to conceal their true form: a humanoid formed of dirt, sticks and rocks, with glowing green eyes in a featureless face, who can wear a creature’s visage during battle.

-In terms of mechanics, you’ll predominantly be wielding d20s and d6s, while making contested rolls against the game master.
+In terms of mechanics, you’ll be wielding d20s and d6s, while making contested rolls against the game master.
 It’s ideal for fans of heavy metal music, Warhammer Fantasy Roleplay (a clear influence on Shadow of the Demon Lord) and the fang-tastic Ravenloft Dungeons & Dragons setting, which was resurrected from its unearthly slumber Dungeons & Dragons 5E campaign Curse of Strahd.

 9. Legend of the Five Rings Roleplaying Game

-Originally created as a collectible card game, the Legend of the Five Rings tabletop RPG is fantasy meets samurai drama.
+The Legend of the Five Rings tabletop RPG is fantasy meets samurai drama.
 It's set in a world that pulls from predominantly Japanese myth and philosophy, but also other Asian cultures.

 It’s a land where honour will get your further then loot, and where spirits and bloodthirsty ronin alike roam.
 All is protected by a giant wall that fends off terrible monsters, while powerful houses wrestle for supremacy.
 The Legend of the Five Rings universe garners inspiration from the samurai films of auteur Akira Kurosawa and Japanese manga like Lone Wolf and Cub.
 You all play members of the samurai social class, but this might be a monk, magic-using priest or spy.